 How long is the boat ride to the manatee?

+There is not ‘one spot’ that we go to look for manatee and there is not ‘one area’ that we visit every day, every tour.
 We go where we can find animals.
-In the winter time, that may be a short 30 minute ride to the spring.
-But when we have warm weather, we may have to look for much longer.
+In the winter time, that may be a short 8 to 12 minute ride to a spring.
+But in the warmer weather, we may have to look for much longer.
 In the cold weather we have many in the area and it typically does not take long to find them, but when it gets warm patience is a requirement!